 Our Citizen Science projects

-The Murraylands and Riverland Landscape Board runs a variety of projects that contribute important data to the region and allow participants to share their local knowledge and showcase their contribution to landscape management.
+The Murraylands and Riverland Landscape Board has a variety of projects that enables participants to share their local knowledge and showcase their contribution to landscape management.
 Some of our current programs are:

 We have on-line databases for these projects that provide a safe repository for community-collected data and are readily accessible to the general public.